dgis/emu48android/ReadMe.txt

 CHANGES

+Version 2.7 (2022-09-XX)

+- Attempt to fix haptic feedback with Android 13 (API deprecation).
+- Patch the ROM files to prevent the calculator to sleep for HP38G, HP39G, HP40G, HP48SX and HP48GX.
+	There is an issue with this patch and the Flashcard for the HP49/50 because an already existing Flashcard embed the non patched ROM file, and the CRC check failed and make a CPU reset!
+- Fix a potential crash about the permission to access the files.

 Version 2.6 (2022-08-19)

 - Updated source code from Eric Rechlin's Emu48 version 1.64+ that was merged from Christoph Gießelink's Emu48 version 1.65.
 This new version improve the serial communication.